 Dr. Fernandez has published articles in several professional journals and presented at industry conferences.
 She has received numerous awards for her contributions, including receiving five Excellence in Nursing Awards from Mount Carmel College of Nursing, the 2013 National League for Nursing Hearst Foundation Award for Excellence in Geriatric Education and several teaching awards from Columbus State Community College and The Ohio State University (graduate teaching).
 Committed to community service, Fernandez has donated her time to several causes, including the Isabelle Ridgway Care Center, the Out of the Dark Suicide Awareness Walk, The American Heart Association, and United Methodist Church Camps.

-Genevieve Richard, Graduate Student Consultant
+Graduate Student Advisor

 Taylor Longenette is a graduate advisor for OhSNA.
 She served on the board for 2 years as secretary and Vice President.
 Taylor graduated in May from Mount Carmel College of Nursing and is now a Staff Nurse in the operating room at the James Comprehensive Cancer Center at The Ohio State University Wexner Medical Center.
 She is currently a graduate student at Capital University where she is studying her Master’s in Science in Nursing with a concentration in legal studies and will be pursuing a MSN/JD dual degree with hopes of becoming a nurse attorney.
-Taylor loves being a part of this board and I can’t wait for another great year!
+Taylor loves being a part of this board and can’t wait for another great year!